 Before upgrading your existing OS, choose what you want to do with your data.

 You are then ready to install Windows 11.
 Be patient until the installation is complete, and see the new Windows 11 interface in about 30 to 45 minutes.

 If you’re curious about the new Windows 11, you can try it out on your PC even though PC Health Check says otherwise.
 The only condition is that your PC has enough memory (at least 8GB) and an SSD with which the new operating system will work quite well.

-However, if you decide to upgrade right away, I advise you to save manually all the essential data just in case.
+However, if you decide to upgrade immediately, I advise you to save all the essential data manually just in case.
 It is unlikely that something will go wrong, but Murphy’s Law does not sleep.
 Anyway, good luck with installing and migrating to Windows 11.

 If you have any additional questions or suggestions, do not hesitate to leave a comment.